xmaggieliu/cin-sudoku/README.md

 ### Algorithms

 The inputted Sudoku is viewed as a constraint satisfaction problem.
-It is known that a number cannot exist in two cells in the same row, column, or sector (the squares of 9 cells) in a Sudoku.
-As such, once a number is inputted into a cell, the cells in its same row, column, and sector can no longer contain this same number as it'd be an invalid input.
+It is known that a number (1-9) can only exist in one cell in a row, column, or sector (the squares of 9 cells) in a Sudoku.
+As such, once a number is inputted into a cell, the cells in its same row, column, and sector can no longer contain this same number as it'd contradict the rules and would be an invalid input.
 When a cell only has one number left that could be of valid input, it is inputted into the cell.
-The process of eliminating numbers from the cells in the same row, column, sector as the newly filled cell repeats until no more cells have only one valid number.
+The process of eliminating numbers from the cells in the same row, column, sector as the newly filled cell and filling cells with one valid input repeats until no more cells have only one valid number.

 At this point, easier sudokus are solved.
 Harder sudokus will require the implementation of trial & error and backtracking.
 The program searches for an empty cell and loops through the numbers in the array of non-invalid inputs, checking after each trial to see if the Sudoku can be solved by recursively inputting non-invalid values into empty cells and eliminating invalid numbers after inputs.
 An error arises when a cell has 0 non-invalid inputs, which indicates there are no possible numbers the cell can contain.
 In this occurrence, the code backtracks to try inputting another non-invalid number in the previous cell that has tried a non-invalid input.